Learn about Iki Island!

-Oni no Ashiato (Demon's Footprint) (In Makisaki Park)View more
+Oni no Ashiato (Ogre's Footprint) (In Makizaki Park)View more

 This is a popular spot with a superb view that is said to be of a footprint made by a demon planting his feet in order to save a whale.
 This large hole with a circumference of 110 meters was created by nature over many years.
 It has become a famous fishing spot and many anglers visit.
 It is said that there are two footprints because the large demon straddled Iki Island.
 The other footprint is thought to be on Tatsunoshima.

 This extremely steep rising cliff runs for about one kilometer.
 The view of the waves hitting the cliff and the horizon are stunning.
 There are rocks like a series of thin pillars protruding out from the ocean here.
 It is said that these rocks are one of eight pillars built to prevent the island from being washed away when Iki-no-shima was created by the gods.
 It is also a place where you can catch lots of turban shells and other marine products.
 Maybe you will see an ama (female fisherman) free diving here?

 Spectacular View with a Different Appearance by the Morning Sun and the Setting Sun